Tummy Tuck (Abdominoplasty)

 Dr. Boynton utilizes a shorter and lower scar for his tummy tucks than most traditional techniques.
-Patients that have had tummy tucks complain most about the scars on the sides.
+Patients who have had tummy tucks complain most about the scars on the sides.
 Some techniques involve a “high angled” scar that juts out from a swimsuit.
 Dr. Boynton keeps his low.
 Some patients with massive weight loss (greater than 80 lbs) might require an “extended” tummy tuck, which may extend a bit farther around if there is loose skin that needs to be addressed on the “side.”

 What about a mini-tummy tuck?

 Mini tummy tucks are “mini” with their results.
 This technique only removes a small amount of skin.
 The lower abdomen is plicated, leaving the upper abdomen loose and often creating a noticeable bulge.
 It also pulls the belly button down.
 There are very few “true” candidates for this procedure.
-Most patients that think they need a “mini” abdominoplasty actually need a full tummy tuck and are not happy with a mini.
+Most patients who think they need a “mini” abdominoplasty actually need a full tummy tuck and are not happy with a mini.
 The recovery is not that much faster, and patients are not often happy with the overall results.

 When you tighten up the muscles will they still function normally?

 Absolutely.
-The covering, or “fascia,” of the muscles is tightened in order to centralize the rectus abdominis (six pack muscles).
+The covering, or “fascia,” of the muscles is tightened in order to centralize the rectus abdominis (six-pack muscles).
 They actually function better from a physics standpoint since they are back “in place” where they were prior to the weight gain or pregnancy.

 When can I resume eating?

-Most patients have liquids the day of surgery and resume low salt, non-spicy or non-greasy solid foods the day after surgery.
+Most patients have liquids the day of surgery and resume low-salt, non-spicy or non-greasy solid foods the day after surgery.

 Some patients have quite a bit of “fullness” at the top part of the abdominal area.
 This area cannot be liposuctioned much at the time of a tummy tuck because it can jeopardize the blood supply to the skin and affect healing.
-So, for safety reasons when this area needs more correction than can be done with a tummy tuck, a second outpatient procedure is performed to focally address this area at three months after the tummy tuck with liposuction as a one-hour outpatient procedure.
+So, for safety reasons, when this area needs more correction than can be done with a tummy tuck, a second outpatient procedure is performed to focally address this area at three months after the tummy tuck with liposuction as a one-hour outpatient procedure.